| Safe Haskell | None |

 All possible targets

-An animation that makes sense at the Game
+An animation that makes sense at the Game level.
+If you

 consider extending this variant, consider whether it would be